Akcodet7/Stock-Prediction-Model_NASA/README.md

-# Stock Price Prediction with Stacked LSTM
+# Stock Price Prediction with Stacked LSTM & Sentiment Analysis

-A deep learning project that leverages a Stacked LSTM model to predict future stock prices based on historical closing data.
-The model is built using TensorFlow and Keras, processing data retrieved via yfinance to forecast future trends.
+This project combines a Stacked LSTM model for stock price prediction with sentiment analysis of stock-related news.
+The model downloads historical stock data using yfinance, preprocesses the data for a deep learning LSTM model, and forecasts future stock prices.
+In addition, it fetches news via RSS feeds and performs sentiment analysis using TextBlob to help gauge market sentiment.

 ## Contributors